akretion/docky/doc/manual/introduction.rst

 If you add some plugin (like mailcatcher, pgadmin4 ...).
 They will be accessible to "my_plugin.my_project.vd"

-When you start a app with voodoo run voodoo will automatically show the dns available
+When you start a app with docky run docky will automatically show the dns available

 Getting Started
 ------------------